girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Bayesian Regression/README.md

 3)Like this the Posterior Values of all the parameters/events in the data set are calculated.<br>
 4)These Posterior Values are the best-fit values obtained by Bayesian Aprroach and are then plotted suitable using the graph.<br>
 #### II) Outcome of the Implementation
-In the above Output Visualization-
+In the above Output Visualization-<br>
 <img src='https://github.com/uttarabahad/winter-of-contributing/blob/Datascience_With_Python/Datascience_With_Python/Machine%20Learning/Algorithms/Bayesian%20Regression/Images/Curve.png'>
-1) The orginal data points are represented by * symbols.
+1) The orginal data points are represented by * symbols.<br>
-2) The red curve shows us the 'best-fit' graph that could have been drawn,using Bayesian Regression Technique.
+2) The red curve shows us the 'best-fit' graph that could have been drawn,using Bayesian Regression Technique.<br>
 ## Advantages of Bayesian Regression
 1) Very accurate for simple, small datasets.<br>
 2) Very helpful when the data is recieved during real time and is not pre-processed or pre-stored.<br>